xwmx/nb/etc/README.md

 A one-time setup might be needed to [enable completion for all Homebrew programs](https://docs.brew.sh/Shell-Completion).

-## npm

-Installing via npm should install the completion scripts.
-If completion isn't working, try the instructions below.

 ## Scripts

 `notes` includes scripts for installing and uninstalling completions.